-I also remember reading a psychology book or article (it’s been a long time) where it discussed masculinity and feminity in the context of child development.
+I also remember reading a psychology book or article (it’s been a long time) discussing masculinity and femininity in the context of child development.
 It dealt with why boys and girls are different, and a central thread in the article was whether behaviors were learned or intrinsic.
-In other words, do boys do “boy” things because it is in their male genetics, or were they taught to do them like playing with trucks, play rough, suppress their emotions, etc.?
+In other words, do boys do “boy” things because it is in their male genetics, or were they taught to do them like playing with trucks, playing rough, suppressing their emotions, etc.?
 The article did not have a definitive answer, and it is still unclear what is intrinsically manhood (masculinity) or what was learned.

 This article is my answer to the question, “What does it mean to be a man?”
-I hope that this article will help to liberate some men who are trapped by social expectations and even self-imposed limitations.
-Being a man is quite simple but not always easy to implement because of the socially imposed manly requirements and feminism that has negatively infiltrated our society.
+I hope that this article will help liberate some men trapped by social expectations and even self-imposed limitations.
+Being a man is quite simple but not always easy to implement because of the socially imposed manly requirements and feminism that has negatively infiltrated society.

 Characteristics of a Man

 You may be surprised that there are not that many characteristics of a man.
 Here is what I think a man fundamentally is.

 - A male human being (he has male genitals and other male-specific organs)

 - Responsible – Does what he is responsible for doing (e.g., duties on his job, fatherhood, husband, etc.)

 - He Is his own man – He does not allow peer pressure, social norms, etc., to define him.

 Fundamentally a man is a male human being who does what he is responsible for doing and is not deterred by what others think of him or expect him to do or be.
 I am not suggesting that others do not influence a real man because all humans are.
 However, he does not operate by significantly factoring in what others think or expect of him.
 He “dances to the beat of his own drum.”